-The ADS5273 has a power-down pin, referred to as PD.
+The ADS5270 has a power-down pin, referred to as PD.
 Pulling PD high causes the device to enter the power-down mode.
 In this mode, the reference and clock circuitry, as well as all the channels, are powered down.
 Device power consumption drops to less than 100mW in this mode.
-In power-down mode, the internal buffers driving REF_T and REF_B are tri-stated and their outputs are forced to a voltage roughly equal to half of the voltage on AVDD.
+In power-down mode, the internal buffers driving REF{T} and REF{B} are tri-stated and their outputs are forced to a voltage roughly equal to half of the voltage on AVDD.
 Speed of recovery from power-down mode depends on the value of the external capacitance on the REF_T and REF_B pins.
-For capacitances on REF_T and REF_B less than 1μF, the reference voltages settle to within 1% of their steady-state values in less than 500μs.
+For capacitances on REF_T and REF_B less than 1μ F, the reference voltages settle to within 1% of their steady-state values in less than 500μs.
 Individual channels can also be selectively powered down by programming registers.

-The ADS5273 also has an internal circuit that monitors the state of stopped clocks.
-If ADCLK is stopped (or if it runs at a speed less than 3MHz), this monitoring circuit generates a logic signal that puts the device in a power-down state.
-As a result, the power consumption of the device is reduced to less than 100mW when ADCLK is stopped.
-The recovery from such a power-down could take approximately 100μs; this is described in Table 2.
+The ADS5270 also has an internal circuit that monitors the state of stopped clocks.
+If ADCLK is stopped for longer than 300ns (or if it runs at a speed less than 3MHz), this monitoring circuit generates a logic signal that puts the device in a partial power-down state.
+As a result, the power consumption of the device is reduced when ADCLK is stopped.
+The recovery from such a partial power-down takes approximately 100μs; this is described in Table 2.